fiatinsight/synapse_content/README.md

 ## Setup

-Install the migrations in your app root folder by running:
+Run the migrations from the engine by typing:

-    $ rails fiat_publication:install:migrations
     $ rake db:migrate

 Then mount the engine in your `routes.rb` file: